Skip to main content

 What happens at the assessment

-During the inspection, or if an inspector contacts you for information, you should point out anything that supports your claim that the rent increase is excessive, such as:
+During the inspection, you should point out anything that supports your claim that the rent or hiring charge increase is excessive.
+If the inspector is doing the review without visiting you, you should contact them to give them this information.

-• The state of repair of the caravan
+• The state of repair and general condition of the site and the caravan park

-• Any change in the rent and condition of the caravan or facilities since the start of your residency agreement and since the last rent increase
+• Any changes in the rent and the condition of the site or facilities or services since the start of your residency agreement and since the last rent increase

 • The number of rent increases (if any) in the last 24 months and the amount of each of those increases